UWB-ACM/Hackathon-Docs/presentations/flask.md

 Experience with Python is nice to have, but not required.
 This presentation covers topics that extend to other languages and web frameworks.

+The presentation materials and example project can be found on [the workshop's GitHub repository.](https://github.com/UWB-ACM/flask-barebones)